 A ranking question asks respondents to order answer choices by way of preference.
 This allows you to not only understand how respondents feel about each answer option, but it also helps you understand each one’s relative popularity.

 Ranking questions are very useful for understanding the most important features/issues to a respondent and how they relate to each other, however they can take longer than the normal Likert or matrix question as respondents need to weigh the options.
-Therefore, you should only use a ranking question if it is necessary to know what respondents would prioritize.
+Therefore, you should only use a ranking question if it is necessary to know what respondents would prioritise.

 On the Bounce dashboard, we provide a number of specialised formats for your questions.
 These include: